partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

     If you run your app again you will now observe that you can send questions and answers to users and actually can win the game.
 Though no answers were sent to the cloud so we wouldn't be able to verify that the user won the game.

 ### Step Five: Recording answers
-1. Still in the `ViewController.swift` file we need to now perfom a mutation to add an user to our database.
+1. Still in the `ViewController.swift` file we need to now perfom a mutation to add a user to our database.
 1. Add this code to `func setupUser(username: String)` to start creating users.
     ```swift
     appSyncClient?.perform(mutation: CreateAnswerMutation(input: CreateAnswerInput(username: username)), queue: DispatchQueue.main, optimisticUpdate: nil, conflictResolutionBlock: nil, resultHandler: { (result, error) in